HerrAugust/skill-smart-car/README.md

 * turn left
 * turn right

 It has been tested under ARTe 1.6.11-r3 (http://arte.retis.santannapisa.it/).
+ARTe is a real-time extension for Arduino, which lets you write periodic tasks in a very simple way.

 <img src="screens/preview1.jpg" alt="screen 1 not available" />